 KATHRYN: Yes.
 Something I told myself a lot was that I cannot make a decision or make a mistake that will ultimately change God’s plans for my children.
 I’m just not that powerful.
 God works through all of that.
 I clung to it.
 Maybe I will make mistakes trying to help them heal and move forward, but ultimately God loves my children and I cannot change His plans for them, not with anything I do.

 NATALIE: Right.
 So if you could go back and talk to your younger self, what is one thing that you learned through this whole process that you would let her know?

 NATALIE: That’s beautiful!
-It really is the key to healing – finally coming into your true identity of who you are and learning how to embrace that person that God created you to be because your spouses is not embracing that person.
-You spouse is putting graffiti all over your personhood, and it’s graffiti that says horrible, horrible things about you.
+It really is the key to healing: finally coming into your true identity of who you are and learning how to embrace that person that God created you to be, because your spouse is not embracing that person.
+Your spouse is putting graffiti all over your personhood, and it’s graffiti that says horrible, horrible things about you.
 He is just defacing the creation of God.
-That just isn’t God’s plan for his daughters at all.
-That’s not God’s plan for any of his daughters or his sons.
+That just isn’t God’s plan for His daughters at all.
+That’s not God’s plan for any of His daughters or His sons.
 One last question.
 What piece of advice would you give to someone who is listening right now and wondering if they should leave?